swat-ds/reactor-rooom/_projects/unnatural-selection.md

     teaser: assets/images/rubinstein.jpg
 contributors:
     - name: Josh Rubinstein
-      bio: "Josh is currently a sophomore at Swarthmore College studying Psychology and Biology.
-He also enjoys diverse literature courses, and hopes to take more courses like Russian Literature 043 in the future."
+      bio: "'22 studies Psychology and Biology.
+He also enjoys diverse literature courses and hopes to take more courses like Russian Literature 043 in the future."
 embed:
   type: arcgis
   id: 0f1be760f0944db7bf312f1edc1497dd